nashpitre/nashpitre.github.io/blog/_posts/pluto tv and the process of having black and white films loop 24-7.md

+---
+layout: post
 Date: 5/13/19

-# Pluto TV and the process of having black and white films loop 24/7
+title: Pluto TV and the process of having black and white films loop 24/7
+---

 ![][image-1]